Syllabus

 Course Purpose – The course will compare and contrast the US to an international view of ethics, especially the UK and France.
 It will include discussions of ethics-related material, including privacy, compliance, governance, fraud, corruption, and corporate social responsibility.

-I strongly recommend that over the holiday break students read the book Exposure: From CEO to Whistleblower, by Michael Woodford, watch the movie Les Miserables, and write the two short papers.
+I strongly recommend that over the holiday break students watch the movie Les Miserables, and write the short paper.

 Important Dates

-Thursday, February 9, 2023: Les Miserables paper due on Canvas at midnight
+Thursday, February 1, 2024: Les Miserables paper due on Canvas at midnight, grace period expires midnight 2/4/24.

-Friday, February 17, 2023 5:15-9:30PM EST via zoom, Mandatory Pre-trip meeting and we’ll go over trip details and discuss the companies that will be giving us briefings
+Friday, February 16, 2024 5:15-9:30PM EST. Mandatory Pre-trip zoom meeting and we’ll go over trip details and discuss the companies that will be giving us briefings

-Thursday, February 23, 2023: BP/Starbucks/L'Oreal Code of Conduct Comparison paper due on Canvas at midnight
+BP/Starbucks/L'Oreal Code of Conduct Comparison paper due on Canvas at midnight, grace period expires on Sunday, 2/25/24 at midnight.

 Evaluation